White South African refugee program: Implementation

 In March 2025, the U.S. Department of State said that it had received 8,000 inquiries into the refugee program.
 According to reports, the U.S. Embassy in Pretoria had been conducting interviews and processing families, while State Department officials began chartering planes for the families scheduled to leave South Africa.

 On May 12, 2025, the first group of 59 white South Africans arrived in Dulles in northern Virginia under the program.
 They were welcomed at Dulles International Airport by U.S. officials, including Deputy Secretary of State Christopher Landau, and were provided with resettlement assistance.
 According to the State Department, all spoke English, and about a third already had relatives in the United States.
 The refugee applications of the Afrikaner minority were expedited by the Trump administration, which cited "racial discrimination" as the justification for granting priority status.

 On June 2, 2025, U.S. officials reported that a second group of nine white South Africans arrived a few days prior.

 In October 2025, the Trump administration announced that it was restricting the number of refugees admitted annually into the United States at 7,500 for the 2026 budget year.
 There was no mention of any other specific groups to be admitted outside of white South Africans.

+Between October 2025 and March 2026, 4,499 refugees were admitted into the U.S.; all but three were white South Africans, with over half arriving in February and March; by August 2026, that had number increased to a total of 12,901 South Africans (and only three refugees from Afghanistan).

+By mid-2026, dozens of applicants to the White South African refugee programme had been rejected, although the total number of unsuccessful applications was unclear.
+Some rejection notices cited criminal histories or public-safety concerns, and the decisions could not be appealed.